PakkuDon/good-feeds/doc/architecture/decisions/0003-use-go-on-server-side.md

 ## Consequences

-This will be my first side project that uses Go.
+- This will be my first side project that uses Go.
+- Backend will be written in a statically-typed language which will enable us to detect some types of issues at compile time.